mindyng/AI_Alignment/network.md

   * [Advisor to White House and UC Berk AI Ethics Prof](https://www.linkedin.com/in/davidevanharris/)
   * [Humanitarian AI and AI Policy Researcher](https://www.linkedin.com/in/ritwikgupta/)
   * [Stanford Lecturer for AI Safety/Alignment/Governance](https://www.linkedin.com/in/gabrielmukobi/)
+* [ ] need to talk to people who came from DS background and got into AI Alignment